Pil Pil Inspired Double Prawns

 Boxes and ingredients are packed in facilities that handles Peanut, Nuts, Sesame, Fish, Crustaceans, Milk, Egg, Mustard, Celery, Soya, Gluten and Sulphites.
 Due to the war in Ukraine, it has been necessary to substitute sunflower oil with rapeseed oil in some products without a label change.
 The FSA have advised that allergic reactions to rapeseed oil are rare.

 Red Wine Vinegar

 Vegetable Stock Paste

 Water for the Rice

 Preheat your oven to 240°C/220°C fan/gas mark 9.

-Halve, peel and thinly slice the red onion.
-Halve the peppers and discard the core and seeds.
+Halve, peel and thinly slice the onion.
+Halve the bell pepper and discard the core and seeds.
 Slice into thin strips.

 Leave to cook for 10 mins, then remove the pan from the heat (still covered) and leave to the side for another 10 mins or until ready to serve (the rice will continue to cook in its own steam).

 Meanwhile, pop the sliced peppers onto a large baking tray.
 Drizzle with oil, season with salt and pepper, then toss to coat.

 When the oven is hot, roast on the top shelf until soft and slightly charred, 15-18 mins.